iharshraj1123/offline-youtube-browser-video-organizer/README.md

 3. Add an account to Mysql/phpmyadmin : {username = "admin"; password = "pwdpwd"; Priviledges : All (optional)}

-Its a personal project so i did not created a setup page to do all of this automatically, if someone requests i will make one

 4. Now You Must allow localfile access in your browser using :